 Need to get your thoughts on it.

-Well, I would say, welcome to Joe Biden's America.
+Well, I would say welcome to Joe Biden's America.

-And Mondale broke up laughing as you remember, of course not did a movie about Reagan and this great scene where you can see in Mondale's eyes, he knows what Reagan just said that the election's over because it was so cut through everything.
+Chris and I did a movie about Reagan and this great scene where you can see in Mondale's eyes, he knows by what Reagan just said that the election's over because it was so cut through everything.

 To watch Joe Biden is to be embarrassed, to feel sad for him and his family, to wonder why they're putting him through it.

-But what's happening in Seattle is the natural outcome, and my newsletter today at Dead King Russian 60 was about Biden, Schumer, and Pelosi.
+And my newsletter today at Cameroon 360 was about Biden, Schumer, and Pelosi.

 Because I think we need to think of it as a team.

-And they would change America so radically in the first year that we would no longer be the country you and I grew up in, which of course is what they want.
+And they would change America so radically in the first year that we would no longer be the country you and I grew up in, which, of course, is what they want.

-Well, you're seeing in Seattle, and by the way, Abraham Lincoln would have understood this and said this is an act of secession.
+Well, you're seeing in Seattle, and by the way, Abraham Lincoln would have understood this and said, this is an act of secession.

 Now, how can the mayor and the governor tolerate this?